ACCESS-Hive/access_docs/docs/index.md

-# NRI training resources
+# ACCESS Model Related Documentation

-This documentation site lists training resources developed or recommended by the ACCESS-NRI.
+This sites contains ACCESS model related documentation contributed by the community.

 The documentation is distributed under a [CC-BY 4.0 license](License).